Skip to main content

 Focusing on individuals who visit their local new planting site, we are using a qualitative approach to understand how their engagement with the site and related benefits has changed over time.

 Given the short funding window we are utilising a case biography approach and repeat interviews to expand our frame of reference.
-We have delivered two waves of interviews and the third is scheduled for September 2024.
+We have completed the qualitative data collection, having conducted three waves of interviews.

 Analysing the interview data after each wave has enabled us to adapt the approach and also to feed in to wave 2 of the quantitative survey questionnaire approach.